 On The Record

 Since REVGEN is dealing with so many moving parts and people, excellent documentation is crucial to its success.
-That’s why the startup looks to Jesse at Fourscore Business Law for all its contracts.
-“Jesse is so helpful in making sure every document we send is spelled out clearly,” said John.
-“He’s taught us the importance of good record keeping and creating a paper trail when interacting with all our customers and employees.”
+That’s why the startup looks to Fourscore Business Law for all its contracts.
+“The attorneys at Fourscore Business Law are so helpful in making sure every document we send is spelled out clearly,” said John.
+“They’ve taught us the importance of good record keeping and creating a paper trail when interacting with all our customers and employees.”

 John warns other company heads to be discerning about the partners with whom they do business.
 “Make sure that when you enter into any kind of professional relationship, you feel good about that person or company, and that they’re a good fit for your startup’s culture,” he said.
 “You need legal counselor that’s savvy and trustworthy, and always has your best interest in mind.”